« BackRats learned to drivetheconversation.comSubmitted by uprootdev a year ago

 He has mastered it.
 He clearly understands the concept of roads vs sidewalks.
 He can drive using one hand.
 And most importantly, he obviously has a great time doing that.

-• LandR 7 months ago
+• LandR a year ago

 I don't understand.